Porter's Five Forces: a beginner's guide

 - SWOT analysis — pair with Five Forces; SWOT covers internal capability, Five Forces covers external structure

-- PESTLE — adds political, economic, social, technological, legal, environmental forces for macro context
+- PESTLE — adds political, economic, social, technological, legal, environmental forces for macro context.
+See PESTEL vs Porter's Five Forces for exactly which to run when, and how to chain them outside-in.

 - Value Chain — Porter's other major framework; decomposes a single firm into activities to find advantage sources